Therhi massacre: Violence migrates to Pakistan

 In the 1950s, Tanzim-e-Ahle-Sunnat started to arrange public gatherings all over Pakistan to incite violence and mock Shia sanctities.
 TAS issued an anti-Shia monthly, called Da’wat.
 In Muharram 1955, attacks took place on at least 25 places in Punjab.
 In 1956, thousands of armed villagers gathered to attack Azadari in the small town of Shahr Sultan, but were stopped by Police from killing.
 On 7 August 1957, three Shias were killed during an attack in Sitpur village.
 Blaming the victim, TAS demanded that government should ban the thousand years old tradition of Azadari, because it caused rioting and bloodshed.
 In May 1958, a Shia orator Agha Mohsin was target-killed in Bhakkar.
 Police needed to be appointed to many places, the scenario became more like in the pre-partition Urdu Speaking areas.
-It is important to note here that the Shia ulema were becoming part of religious alliances and not supporting secularism.
+The Shia ulema were becoming part of religious alliances and not supporting secularism.
 The syllabus taught at Shia seminaries does not include any course on the history of the subcontinent.
 Shia clerics don’t have an independent political vision: they were strengthening the puritanism which was going to deprive Shias of basic human rights, like equality, peace and freedom.

 Ayyub Khan enforced Martial Law in 1958.
 In the 1960s, Shias started to face state persecution when Azadari processions were banned at some places and the ban was lifted only after protests.
 In Lahore, the main procession of Mochi gate was forced to change its route.
 After Martial Law was lifted in 1962, anti-Shia hate propaganda started again, both in the form of books and weekly papers.
 The Deobandi organisation Tanzim-e-Ahle-Sunnat demanded the Azadari to be limited to Shia ghetto's.
 Following Muharram, on 3 June 1963, two Shias were killed and over a hundred injured in an attack on Ashura procession in Lahore.